matrix-0wl/ethernaut-solutions-foundry/src/levels/13-GatekeeperOne/README.md

 [Telephone - level 4](https://github.com/matrix-0wl/ethernaut-solutions-foundry/tree/master/src/levels/04-Telephone)
 challenge.

-In other words to ensure that msg.sender and tx.origin are different, an intermediary contract can be created to make function calls to the GatekeeperOne contract.
-By doing so, the caller's address will become the tx.origin, and the deployed contract's address will be the msg.sender received by the GatekeeperOne contract.
+In other words to ensure that `msg.sender` and `tx.origin` are different, an intermediary contract can be created to make function calls to the `GatekeeperOne` contract.
+By doing so, the caller's address will become the `tx.origin`, and the deployed contract's address will be the `msg.sender` received by the `GatekeeperOne` contract.

 ### The second gate